Motel Shot

-Motel Shot is a studio album by Delaney & Bonnie and Friends, released in 1971.
-The album, their third for Atco/Atlantic (catalog no. SD 33-358) and fifth overall, is a mostly acoustic set.
+Motel Shot is a fifth album by Delaney & Bonnie and Friends, released in 1971.
+The album, their third for Atco/Atlantic (catalog no. SD 33–358) and fifth overall, is a mostly acoustic set.
 The album's title refers to the impromptu, sometimes late-night, jam sessions pursued by touring musicians when on the road.

 In the liner notes, Delaney Bramlett dedicates the album to "My mom who sang alto."
 Bonnie Bramlett wrote "If this album can make one person feel half of what I felt on this session, then I am happy.
 It is to all of you with love."

 The album reached #65 on the Billboard album chart, and includes Delaney and Bonnie's biggest chart single, "Never Ending Song of Love", which peaked at #13.
 "Never Ending Song of Love" would immediately become a popular tune to cover, with hit versions being recorded by The New Seekers and Dickey Lee at the same time as Delaney & Bonnie's version (each becoming a hit in different markets) and the Osmond Brothers having a minor hit with it a decade later.

-Guest musicians on the album include Leon Russell, Joe Cocker, Duane Allman, Dave Mason, John Hartford, Clarence White, Gram Parsons and Bobby Whitlock.
+Guest musicians on the album include Leon Russell, Joe Cocker, Duane Allman, Dave Mason, John Hartford, Ben Benay, Clarence White, Gram Parsons and Bobby Whitlock.